LinkedInAttic/hopscotch/README.md

 ### MANDATORY ###

 * `target` [STRING/ELEMENT/ARRAY] - id of the target DOM element or DOM element itself.
 It is also possible to define an array of several targets.
 If an array is provided, Hopscotch will use the first target that exists on the page and disregard the rest.
+If your browser supports querySelector, or you have jQuery or Sizzle, you may specify a selector as long as it begins with a hash (#) or period (.) such as ".my-element"

 * `placement` [STRING] - specifies where the bubble should appear in relation to the target.
 Valid values are "top", "bottom", "right", "left".